Seattle VAWA Attorney

 - You have endured battery or extreme cruelty at the hands of your U.S. citizen or lawful permanent resident parent if you are 21 or younger.
 If you can prove that the delay in filing was caused by the abuse, you can file until you are 25.

-How to Petition for VAWA Protections in Washington
+VAWA Self-Petition Protections in Washington

 If you qualify, you can self-petition for a green card under VAWA.
 You do not have to inform the person who abused you that you are filing and your information will be kept private.
 To file your self-petition, you will need to provide evidence of the abuse, proof that you shared a residence with the abuser, evidence of good moral character, and other forms.
 An experienced Seattle VAWA attorney can help you with your paperwork and documentation and can help you avoid mistakes in the process that could endanger your status.

-How Can A Seattle VAWA Attorney From ZafiroLaw Help Me?
+How Can a Seattle VAWA Attorney From ZafiroLaw Help Me?

 You must understand that domestic abuse can happen in countless ways to the most loving of people.
 If you are a foreign national that is being controlled by abusive tactics involving threats of calling Immigration and Customs Enforcement (ICE) or having your immigration papers and passports taken away, or by physical violence, you have options.